The Seven Most Asked Questions About Gender Communication

 I’m here to tell you that with years of consciousness-raising, coupled with my work as a consultant and trainer in gender issues in corporate America, I can attest to the fact that old attitudes are pretty firmly entrenched.
-In fact, my audiences, large and small, still ask me the same few questions (which I will address in the next few blogs):
+In fact, my audiences, large and small, still ask me the same few questions:

 - How did men and women acquire their communication styles?
 Aren’t we just born that way; did we learn it?
 Is it nature or nurture?